stephkoest/witchi/README.md

 witchi prune --file example.nex --max_residue_pruned 50 --pruning_algorithm wasserstein
 ```

-## Future Features
-Real-Time Visualization: Live plotting of distribution shifts in the terminal during pruning.
-Or maybe not.

 ## License
 witchi is licensed under the MIT License.

 ## Publication
 Preprint coming soon...

-## Contributing
-We welcome contributions!
-Please fork the repository, create a branch, and submit a pull request.

 ## Acknowledgments